 On the morning of Sunday, June 3, 1917 the “terribly slashed and disfigured” body of Zella Faulk, nineteen, was discovered just west of Oakwood Cemetery.

-Faulk had last been seen alive on Saturday night as she left a carnival at North Main Street and 20th streets in the company of Rufus Coates, nineteen.
+Faulk had last been seen alive on Saturday night as she left a carnival at North Main and 20th streets in the company of Rufus Coates, nineteen.
 Witnesses told police that Faulk “appeared to be weeping.”

 Coates lived with his father on Chestnut Avenue 1.8 miles north of the crime scene.
 Zella Faulk lived on Bryan Avenue south of downtown.